kshitijl/wedding-website/index.md

-A Sangeet (_Sung Together_ from Sanskrit) traditionally occurs before the wedding and is a time for friends and family to join together for song and dancing.
-We’re adapting it to be a kind of Show and Tell on the theme of Love, Change and Leaps of Faith.
+A Sangeet (_Sung Together_ from Sanskrit) traditionally occurs before the wedding and is a time for friends and family to join together for song and dance.
+We’re adapting it to be a Show and Tell on the theme of Love, Change and Leaps of Faith.

 ##### Who is the talent?
 You.
 You are the talent.

 ##### What are examples of things people are doing?
-For example:

 - The groom will share his Apple Notes (48 and growing) about the bride.
 - A close friend will sing a song on guitar about remembering loved ones who